Anything, Anything (I'll Give You): Background

 Lyrically, the song mentions drinking and pills to reference partying, with the latter being used to rhyme with "hundred dollar bills."
 The song features the same beat throughout, a feature Easdale explains was meant as "a way to keep the anguish constant."

 Release

 Dramarama were largely unknown until Los Angeles DJ Rodney Bingenheimer began regularly playing "Anything, Anything" on KROQ.
 The song garnered phone requests and was added to the station's rotation shortly thereafter.
 The success prompted Dramarama to move to Los Angeles; the track remains one of the most requested songs in the history of Los Angeles radio station KROQ.
 Easdale later described the song's success as a "miracle."

 Music video

 Two versions of the "Anything, Anything" music video were ultimately released.
-The first version, featuring clips of Edie Sedgwick from the underground 1972 film, Ciao!
-Manhattan interspersed with the clips of the band, was initially rejected by MTV due to the use word "pills" (which the band later rerecorded as "chills").
+The first version, featuring clips of Edie Sedgwick from the underground 1972 film Ciao!
+Manhattan interspersed with the clips of the band, was initially rejected by MTV due to the use of the word "pills" (which the band later rerecorded as "chills").
 A second video was filmed in 1990 to accompany a re-released single by Chameleon Records.